 Prior to 1995, residential hospice care did not exist in the Copper Country.
 One day, Magdalena Belej, who became a founding member, read a story in the Daily Mining Gazette “about a group of people who wanted to address the needs of terminally ill people.”
 Close to 40 individuals met at Gloria Dei church, and the journey began – it led to the naming of Omega House, a capital campaign to build the house and the eventual opening in 2005.

-In the 12 years since then, Omega House has answered the call of a community.
-Since 2005, Omega House has served more than 460 residents.
+In the nearly 17 years since then, Omega House has answered the call of a community.
+Since 2005, Omega House has served more than 700 residents.

-This year, we will open a new chapter with a respite care program.
+In August of 2017, we expanded our facility to 8 rooms and created a respite care program.
 Respite care, where an ailing or physically dependent family member can be cared for on a short-term basis to give relief to family members/caregivers.
 Respite Care has been a vision at Omega House for some time now, and we plan to offer it by early summer.

 2002 Capital Campaign Starts Strong – 19 years ago, on April 2, community members, donors and volunteers came together at the Rozsa Center and celebrated the beginning of the Omega House capital campaign.
 Their goal – to raise $1,085,000.
 More than 100 supporters came together to show their support and share the critical need in our community for a residential hospice facility.
 [Sarah Cheney].
 Enjoy pictures of that event, shown in our June 2002 newsletter.